Kenneth Grant (occultist): Typhonian O.T.O. and growing fame: 1970–2011

 In 1997 Starfire published Grant's first novel, Against the Light: A Nightside Narrative, which involved a character also named "Kenneth Grant".
 He asserted that the work was "quasi-autobiographical", but never specified which parts were based on his life and which were fictional.
 In 1998, Starfire published a book co-written by Grant and his wife Steffi, titled Zos Speaks!
 Encounters with Austin Osman Spare, in which they included 7 years' worth of diary entries, letters, and photographs pertaining to their relationship with the artist.
 The following year, the next volume in the Typhonian Trilogies, Beyond the Mauve Zone was published, explaining Grant's ideas on a realm known as the Mauve Zone that he claimed to have explored.
 A book containing two novellas, Snakewand and the Darker Strain, was published in 2000, while the final volume of the Typhonian Trilogies, The Ninth Arch, was published in 2003.
 It offered further Qabalistic interpretations of the work of Crowley, Spare, and Lovecraft, and the text of another work that Grant claimed had been given to him from a supernatural source, Book of the Spider.
 That same year, Grant also published two further volumes of fictional stories, Gamaliel and Dance, Doll, Dance!, which told the story of a vampire and a Tantric sex group, and The Other Child, and Other Tales, which contained six short stories.

 Grant died on 15 January 2011 after a period of illness.
 He was survived by his wife.

 Beliefs and teachings

 Grant drew eclectically on a range of sources in devising his teachings.
 Although based in Thelema, Grant's Typhonian tradition has been described as "a bricolage of occultism, Neo-Vedanta, Hindu tantra, Western sexual magic, Surrealism, ufology and Lovecraftian gnosis".
 According to Djurdjevic, Grant's writing style is notorious for being opaque with "verbal and conceptual labyrinths".
-The historian of religion Manon Hedenborg White noted that "Grant's writings to not lend themselves easily to systematization".
+The historian of religion Manon Hedenborg White noted that "Grant's writings do not lend themselves easily to systematization".
 She added that he "deliberately employs cryptic or circuitous modes of argumentation", and lacks clear boundaries between fact and fiction.